MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 For this example define *Source system* as **_ERP_**.

 ### <a name=”number-sequences”></a>Number sequences
 For the order import process the [number sequences](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) for *Outbound shipment orders* and *Inbound shipment orders* must be defined when not using the same order numbers as the external system provides in D365 SCM WMS.
-In general, make sure to define the following number sequences:
+In general, make sure to define all the number sequences associated with the **Warehouse management > Setup > Warehouse management parameters > Number sequences** which includes the following additional number sequences:
 - Outbound shipment order
 - Inbound shipment order
 - Shipment packing slip
-- Shipment receiving   <!--perlynne CHECK-->
+- Shipment receipt
 - Warehouse outbound notification id
-- Load line inventory pick <!-- perlynne CHECK-->
+- Load line inventory pick

 > [!TIP]
-> You can quickly enable all [number sequences](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) by using the **_Generate_** option on the  **Organization administration > Number sequences > Number sequences** page.
+> You can quickly enable all [number sequences](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) by using the **_Generate_** option on the  **Organization administration \> Number sequences \> Number sequences** page.

 ## Create shipment order messages

 ### Simple inbound shipment order message example
-For the inbound shipment order header message [(InboundShipmentOrderMessages)](perlynne-FWlink), you must provide the following data as a minimum:
+For the inbound shipment order header message **InboundShipmentOrderMessages**, you must provide the following data as a minimum:
 - MessageId = M1
 - dataAreaId = USMF  (optional depending on default authorization user company)
 - SourceSystemId = ERP